- Sabbatical Anyone?

 - I reviewed too many reports to comment on here.
 Let me just say that the Thai office runs a very tight ship and they are on top of their responsibilities and accountabilities.

-Compassion Canada is a Certified member of CCCC, which means they adhere to our nine standards of accountability.
+Compassion Canada is an Accredited Member of CCCC, which means they adhere to our nine standards of accountability.
 It was really encouraging to see that those principles are in practice in an overseas partner ministry.
 I don’t believe they are consciously following our standards, in fact they probably have never heard of them in Thailand, but it does indicate that our standards reflect what we in Christian ministry aspire to hold ourselves to.
-When you see the CCCC’s Seal of Accountability in use by any of our Certified members, you can give confidently and generously.
-You can find a list of the Certified members here.
+When you see the CCCC’s Accredited Member logo in use by any of our Accredited Members, you can give confidently and generously.
+You can find a list of the Accredited Members here.